Cavernous liver hemangioma

-A cavernous liver hemangioma or hepatic hemangioma is a benign tumor of the liver composed of hepatic endothelial cells.
-It is the most common benign liver tumour, and is usually asymptomatic and diagnosed incidentally on radiological imaging.
-Liver hemangiomas are thought to be congenital in origin.
-Several subtypes exist, including the giant hepatic haemangioma, which can cause significant complications.
+A cavernous liver hemangioma or hepatic hemangioma is a benign tumor of the liver composed of large vascular spaces lined by monolayer hepatic endothelial cells.
+It is the most common benign liver tumour, and is usually asymptomatic and diagnosed incidentally on radiological imaging or during laparotomy for other intra-abdominal issues.
+Liver hemangiomas are thought to be congenital in origin with an incidence rate of 0.4 – 7.3% as reported in autopsy series.

+Several subtypes exist, including the giant hepatic haemangioma (>10cm), which can cause significant complications.

 Diagnosis

 Liver hemangiomas are typically hyperechoic on ultrasound though may occasionally be hypoechoic; ultrasound is not diagnostic.
 Computed tomography (CT), magnetic resonance imaging (MRI) or single-photon emission computed tomography (SPECT) using autologous labelled Red Blood Cells (RBC) with Tc-99m is diagnostic.
 Biopsy is avoided due to the risk of haemorrhage.

 Hepatic hemangiomas can occur as part of a clinical syndrome, for example Klippel–Trénaunay syndrome, Osler–Weber–Rendu syndrome and Von Hippel–Lindau syndrome.